-If you wake up with a runny nose, sneezing and coughing – and overall, you just feel lousy – your first thought is probably that you’ve caught a cold.
-While that definitely may be the case, these are also typical symptoms of allergies.
+If you wake up with a runny nose, sneezing, coughing and generally just feel lousy, your first thought is probably that you’ve caught a cold.
+While that definitely may be the case, these symptoms are also signs of seasonal allergies.
 During this time of year, suffering from allergies is very common as pollen starts to fill the air.
-By better understanding the differences between the common cold and seasonal allergies, you will be able to choose the best treatment options and get back to feeling your best.
+Understanding the differences between the seasonal allergies and the common cold can help you choose the best treatment options and get back to feeling your best sooner.

-The common cold is a viral infection of the upper respiratory tract that affects the throat and nose.
-While it is usually harmless, the symptoms that come with it are less than pleasant.
-Many types of viruses can cause a cold, and while the severity of symptoms may vary, there are usually some common characteristics.
-Most healthy adults will get two or three colds per year, and despite the name, they can occur at any time of the year.
+The common cold is a viral infection that affects the upper respiratory tract, including the nose and throat.
+While usually mild, colds can still cause uncomfortable symptoms that are less than pleasant.
+Many different viruses can cause a cold and while the severity of symptoms may vary, there are usually some common characteristics.
+Most healthy adults experience two to three colds each year and despite the name, they can occur at any time of the year.

 - Fatigue